masum-mir/AlgoVault/README.md

 ------------------------------------------------

-# 📚 Doubly Linked List in Java
+# 📚 Doubly Linked List

 A clean and fully functional implementation of a **Doubly Linked List** in Java, featuring operations such as **insertion, deletion, search, size calculation, and bidirectional traversal**.